runjvm/hotspot-notes/heap-statistics.md

 Eden space is 252M, it can satisfy 50 TLAB refills.
 Each TLAB is ~5.04M (5160K).

 This is just in the beginning.
 Both eden space and TLAB's size could grow after a certain times of GC.
+TLAB's size could also dynamically adpat to the word size requested.

 Besides, there are a few things that I didn't figure out